William Phips: Randolph arrived at Boston

 After leaving Boston, Phips searched the picked over wrecks in the Bahamas with limited success.
 Too many other treasure hunters had already gone before.
 When some of his crew became mutinous, he had them put off in Jamaica.
 On November 18, 1684, Phips was in Port Royal, Jamaica, the same time as Captain Stanley of the Bonetta.
-There is no record of their joining forces or sharing information.
-It seems likely they met up, but we don't know if it was preordained.
-If Phips was unwittingly being used as a decoy to distract the other treasure hunters away from Stanley, it might have dawned on him at this time.
-Soon after, Phips visited the north coast of Hispaniola and slowly cruised north exploring the banks where Stanley had been diligently searching for over a year.
-The decisiveness with which Phips later returned and quickly located the treasure suggests that he was able to gather valuable knowledge and began to formulate a clear plan, though he would have to wait two years to bring it to fruition.
+Soon afterward, Phips visited the north coast of Hispaniola and slowly cruised north exploring the banks where Stanley had been diligently searching for over a year.

 After Phips returned to London in August 1685, Samuel Pepys ordered the Navy Board to assess the Rose.
 Pepys had been out of power when Narborough set the strange plan in motion.
-In March and May 1686, Phips was ordered to attend the Lord Treasurer where it was found that the King was only to receive £471 in treasure, though the wear and tear on the Rose was estimated at £700.
+In March and May 1686, Phips was ordered to attend the Lord Treasurer, where it was found that the king was only to receive £471 in treasure, though the wear and tear on the Rose was estimated at £700.
 In this age of piracy and high mortality, Phips making it back to London alive and with the King's ship still afloat was probably enough for him to pass the test.
 Already Narborough had a new plan in the works for Captain Phips, though this time it would be a private venture.
 Narborough's long infatuation with the Hispaniola treasure had not been diminished by Captain Stanley's discouragement on the Bonetta.
-And Knepp's report on Phips did not disqualify him.
-Phips had shown that he was serviceable: willing to harass the harbor of his hometown and to compromise between his own interests and the interests of the Crown.
-This was surely noted at Whitehall, even by the more conservative elements.
+Knepp's report on Phips did succeed in disqualifying Phips who had shown that he was serviceable: willing serve the interests of the Crown.